Accessibility Tools

 Skip to main content

-Which Sectors Are in Focus Under the EAA?
-GDPR Lessons and What to Expect in 2025
+European Accessibility Act Compliance by Sector: GDPR Lessons and What to Expect in 2025

 Industries that rely heavily on digital customer interaction are the first in line.
 This includes finance, where online banking and digital onboarding are core to the customer journey; retail, where e-commerce platforms and checkout systems must be accessible by default; and transportation, where digital ticketing and self-check-in are now standard.
 Public services such as healthcare portals and government sites are also squarely within scope, especially given the public-sector accessibility precedents already in place.